open-component-model/ocm/examples/lib/tour/docsrc/05-transporting-component-versions/README.md

 ```

 We could just add this version to the target repository, but this
-would not be a real transport, just a copy of the component descriptor
+would not be a real transport, but just a copy of the component descriptor
-and the local resources.
-Transport potentially means more, all the
+and the associated local resources.
+Transport potentially means more, all
-described artifacts should be copied into the target environment, also.
+the described artifacts should also be copied into the target environment.

-Such an action is done by a library function `transfer.Transfer`.
+Such an action is done by the library function `transfer.Transfer`.
-It takes several settings influencing the transport mode
+It takes several settings influencing the transport mode,
-(for example transitive or value transport).
+for example transitive or value transport.
 Here, all resources are transported per value, all external
 references will be inlined as `localBlob`s and imported into
 the target environment, applying blob upload handlers
 where possible.
-For a CTF Archive as target, there are no
+For a CTF archive as target, there are no
-configured handlers, by default.
+configured handlers by default.
 Therefore, all resources will
 be migrated to local blobs.

 ```go